When To Use This Strategy

 - Most researchers recommend that teachers (or other models of fluent reading) create the audiotapes or recordings.
 The recording should not include distractions such as sound effects or music.

-- Digital recording devices such as iPads and iPods are easy-to-use tools for audio recordings.
+- Digital recording devices such as tablets and mobile phones are easy-to-use tools for audio recordings.

 - If limited recording devices are available, rotate students through using a timer or as one of your stations during center time.

 Storynory gives teachers and parents links to songs, poems, nursery rhymes, myths, and other stories to listen to online or to download.

 Visit LibriVox to download MP3 audio versions of chapters from Alice’s Adventures in Wonderland.

 Children’s Books Online contains several audio books teachers can download for this fluency activity.

 Looking for more children’s audio books?
 See our article, Listen and Learn with Audio Books.

 For second language learners, students of varying reading skill, and for younger learners

 - Students needing more support can be asked to listen to the tape and read along with it, reading just a little slower so that they are “echoing” the taped reading.